 “Some year.
 But you know, I think that’s when he found his true self.
 Ha.
 It’s funny, I still remember him approaching me one day and saying ‘I don’t care anymore.
 I’m fucking done.
 I can’t do anything right.’
 And I said, ‘Tony, if at first you don’t succeed try and try again.’
 Sure, he killed himself but the most important part is he stuck through it.”

 I waited for a reaction.
 There was none.
 I stared at my drink for an infinite second.
-Jesse would’ve loved that joke.
+Tony would’ve loved that joke.

 I looked behind me again in hopes that maybe his death was some over extended prank.
 It wasn’t.
 You selfish bastard.
 I took another sip of my drink.
 I’m going to need a new glass soon.